mmangus1/mmangus1/README.md

 - Web development and design
 - Automation and scripting
 - Learning new technologies
-- [Add any other relevant interests]
+- Custom Computer Hardware Applications

 Feel free to explore my repositories and reach out if you have any questions or collaboration ideas!